semantalytics/jena-functions-string-metric/README.md

-# stardog-udf-utils
+# Stardog Kibbles

-Misc Stardog user defined functions
+A collection of Stardog plugins